Algeria Population Pyramid (2025)

 Employment

-Algeria must create approximately 568,000 new jobs annually to absorb young people entering the workforce.
-This requires robust economic growth, entrepreneurship support, and skills training programs aligned with market demands.
+As young people enter the workforce, Algeria requires robust economic growth, entrepreneurship support, and skills training programs aligned with market demands.
 Failure to provide adequate employment opportunities could lead to social instability and youth emigration.

 Education